-Is this a made up word?
+Is this a made-up word?
 Yes.
 My brother created the term: Meredibly.
-Here’s the story behind the word:
+Here’s the story behind the family’s mondegreen:

-I was typing up an environment class assignment after school one day, when my mother and brother came in the room.
-The assignment had been to ride my bike a few miles to school and back, taking note of my surroundings in my notebook along the way.
+I was typing up an environment class assignment after school one day when my mother and brother came into the room.
+The assignment had been to ride my bike a few miles to Norton High School and back, taking note of my surroundings along the way.
 I took the assignment very seriously and did just that and felt like a million bucks!
 Plus, I wasn’t polluting the environment by driving my car to school.
-What I hadn’t considered was how tired I would be after going to track practice after school and then bicycling a few miles back home.
-So when my brother and my mother came into the room and sat down, I pined and complained over how tired I was but how great the ride was!
+What I hadn’t considered was how tired I would be after going to track practice after school, weight lifting, then bicycling a few miles back home.
+At nightfall, no effort had been made to transpose my notes into a typed doc.
+So when my brother and my mother came into the room and sat down as I pined and complained about my sore arms.
 “It was so worth it but my legs are killing me.
 Help!”

 My mom offered to type up my handwritten notes for me just like she had done for me when I was twelve and working on book reports.
 My brother said he would read off my notes while she typed.
+My benevolent scribe and her assistant went to work.
 We didn’t usually do things like that but it was a fun way to be together and share our days.

-Now, I must say that I have been told that my hand writing is like a Greek scribe’s.
+Now, I must say that I have been told that my handwriting is like a Greek scribe’s.
 My cursive is very loopy and can be hard to read.
 I also tend to love very embellished, poetic language.
 You better believe that I write all over notebook pages and throughout the margin areas too.
 Ink swims on pages I encounter.
-Between being verbose, tired and a inky, my brother had his work cut out for him.
+Between my verbose language and the ink smeared pages, my brother had his work cut out for him!

-I remember actually writing about bicycling over a steam grate and running my hands through the mist while remembering a book I read about a girl who walked through the mist that carried her through to a time past.
-Find enough.
+When bicycling over a steam grate that morning, I had run my hands through the warm steam while remembering a book I read about a girl who walked through the mist.
+That very mist carried her through to a time past.
+How could I not appreciate that?
+Fine enough.
 What got weird was when I describe a Lady Slipper I passed as nascent and pre-pubescent.
 My brother and mom had a field day with that one!

 Then my brother happened upon a sentence that may no sense to him.
-It was something like, “… it was an incredibly spiritual experience to bicycle through the vibrant grounds of Wheaton College toward the Norton town commons…” Between the hand writing and over-the-top prose, my brother got even more dead pan and just sounded out whatever he thought he was reading.
-“It was a meredibly experience…” The thought of it still makes me laugh.
-Mom got a big belly laugh at his pronunciation.
+It was something like, “… it was an incredibly spiritual experience to bicycle through the vibrant grounds of Wheaton College toward the Norton town commons…” Between the handwriting and over-the-top prose, my brother got even more deadpan and just sounded out whatever he thought he was reading.
+His thick-tongued pronunciation delivered, “It was a meredibly experience…” The thought of it still makes me laugh.
+Mom got a big belly laugh at this excellent comedic delivery.

 “What is that word?” she asked.